 Fax: +44 2087253416

-Email: ebehr@sgul.ac.uk
+Email: ebehr@sgul.ac.uk.

 Conflict of interest: None declared.

 Word count: 408

 In this issue of the Journal, Balfe and colleagues presented a review of the available evidence on the use of subcutaneous implantable loop recorders (ILRs) in patients with inherited arrhythmia syndromes (1).
 The Authors must be commended for this effort, which highlights merits and limitations of previous publications on this subject.
 Unfortunately, our recently published manuscript on the largest experience with the use of ILRs in patients with Brugada Syndrome (BrS) reported to date (2) seems not to have been included in this otherwise comprehensive review.